May 13-17, 2019*

 *Creative Community Lecture

 MPL and Creative Mornings present a lecture about a topic of interest to those in the creative economy industries.
 Advanced registration is required.
-Visit creativemornings.com/cities/mke for information on how to register.
+Visit creativemornings.com/talks/preserve-with-christina-ward to register.